-Our Internship Program offers full or part-time internships for 4-6 weeks at organisations working to support Aboriginal and Torres Strait Islander communities.
-Aurora supports Indigenous and non-Indigenous interns to develop practical skills, gain real-world career experience and build professional networks.
+Our Internship Program offers full time internships for 4-6 weeks or part-time equivalents at organisations working to support Aboriginal and Torres Strait Islander communities.
+Aurora supports Indigenous and selected non-Indigenous interns to develop practical skills, gain real-world career experience and build professional networks.

 What is the program?